makaherpasswordlostmedia/DamnWrapper32_ARMv7/README.md

 -Supported games:

-Super Monkey Ball 2 [Tested: 2.0.0] [Untested: All other versions]
+Super Monkey Ball 2 [Untested: All other versions]

 Compatability:

-Sound: Working sounds and music.
+2.0.0 version:

+Sound: Fully working.

-Other: Accelerometer working.
+Other: Fully working.

 ---
-Graphics: Works with issues (some triangles glithing)
+Graphics: Fully working.
 System: Saves not working

 Stability: No crashes because of actions but crashes because of memory leaks.

+3.1.0 (IOS 4.1) and Lite 1.2.0 (IOS 4.3) versions:

+Testing... black screen at this moment but sound working